Dark Skies activities

 • AFS Mountaineering run night navigation masterclasses to improve your understanding and confidence in the dark.
 Such skills could allow you to travel to more remote spots and admire the skies.

 • The Grand in York offer stargazing packages for those wanting to stay in the city, with countryside on the doorstep.
-Alongside astronomer Richard Darn you'll spend an evening at the Star Hub at the Sutton Bank National Park Centre.
+Alongside astronomer Richard Darn, you'll spend an evening at the Star Hub at the Sutton Bank National Park Centre.

 Stay and Gaze in the National Park